Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 When you are satisfied that Intrusion Prevention is not finding false positives, configure

-your policy to use Intrusion Prevention in Prevent mode so that rules are enforced
+your policy to use Intrusion Prevention in Prevent mode to enforce rules and log related

 Procedure